 George Davey Smith

 Gib Hemani

+MRC Integrative Epidemiology Unit (IEU) at the University of Bristol, School of Social and Community Medicine, Bristol, UK

 Observational epidemiological studies have contributed to identifying important modifiable causes of disease, but also have a poor record of separating causal from non-causal associations.
 Many examples exist of apparently robust epidemiological associations between behavioural, pharmacological or physiological measures and disease risk which, when subjected to randomised controlled trials, do not deliver the anticipated health benefits.
 These include many nutritional factors (e.g. several vitamins) pharmacological agents (e.g. hormone replacement therapy) and circulating biomarkers (e.g. HDL cholesterol).
 In these situations it appears likely that confounding and various biases generate the associations, and that these cannot be adequately accounted for by apparently robust study design and statistical adjustment.
-The recognition of these problematic aspects of epidemiological investigation have led to the application of a series of methods aimed at improving causal inference in observational epidemiological studies (refs), including the use of genetic variants as indicators of exposure that are not subject to the influences that vitiate conventional study designs, an approach known as Mendelian randomization (MR) (ref 2003 paper).
-We will not repeat the many detailed reviews that now exist of MR (refs), nor summarise the hundreds of empirical studies applying the technique to a wide range of exposures and disease outcomes, rather, after a brief summary of the foundational principles, we will outline recent developments and potential future directions of the field.
+The recognition of these problematic aspects of epidemiological investigation have led to the application of a series of methods aimed at improving causal inference in observational epidemiological studies , including the use of genetic variants as indicators of exposure that are not subject to the influences that vitiate conventional study designs, an approach known as Mendelian randomization (MR) .
+We will not repeat the many detailed reviews that now exist of MR5 , nor summarise the hundreds of empirical studies applying the technique to a wide range of exposures and disease outcomes, rather, after a brief summary of the foundational principles, we will outline recent developments and potential future directions of the field.

 Mendelian randomization: basic principles

-The basic principles of Mendelian randomization (insert from Genes and Nutrition)
+In practice, MR can be used to achieve two slightly different objectives.
+Its first role is concerned with making unbiased estimates in ordinary least squares regression (OLS).
+Supposing that the independent variable has an effect on some outcome, but it is also correlated with other (unobserved) variables that too have an effect on the outcome, the estimate of the effect will be biased.
+MR offers a way to overcome this problem.
+The second function is perhaps of more fundamental importance in modern biology: making inference about the causal relationship between correlated variables.

+Suppose that trait A and trait B are correlated, it follows that if this correlation arises because A is causing B, then any variable that causes trait A should also cause trait B. So the key to inferring a causal relationship between A and B is to identify an ‘instrument’ which is known to cause A. Biologists are in a privileged position in this regard because it is no exaggeration to say that virtually all traits of interest are at least partially influenced by genetic effects, and genetic effects can serve as excellent instruments for a number of reasons.
+First, and most crucially, it is universally acknowledged that in a genetic association the direction of causation is from the random genetic polymorphism inherited at conception leading to the subsequent trait of interest, and not vice versa.
+Second, using environmental exposures as instruments for inferring causality (common in conventional observational studies in epidemiology), but this can be problematic because environmental exposures are often associated with a wide range of behavioural, social, and physiological factors that confound associations.
+Functional genetic variants on the other hand can be precise indicators for a particular trait.
+Third, genetic variants and their effects are subject to relatively little measurement error or bias.
+Finally, in the era of genome wide association studies (GWAS) and high throughput genomic technologies they are routinely obtainable for huge sample sizes for a vast number of traits.

 Mendelian randomization and instrumental variables analysis